wkolowski/Type-Theory-Wishlist/README.md

 Holes are a way of leaving a part of a term unfilled as a kind of local "axiom".
 They can be later revisited with the help of the language's type inference, filled automatically or serve as names for goals in the proving mode.
 More ambitious works try to use holes for accomodating ill-typed, ill-formed and incomplete (yet unwritten) programs into the semantics.

+Other missing features:
+- Quantitative Type Theory
+- Algebraic Effects

+TODO:
-TODO: Typed Holes have something to do with First-Class Patterns.
+- Typed Holes have something to do with First-Class Patterns.
 And what if we could make typed holes first-class?

-### Quantitative Type Theory

-### Algebraic Effects